-Just as it is important to take a look at your documents when someone is born, it is important to take a look when someone passes away.
+It’s just as important to review your will and other estate documents when someone is born as it is when someone passes away.
 Most documents have “contingent beneficiaries” of some kind, which makes provisions for what will happen if someone dies.
 Although, as soon as one of those beneficiaries passes away, there is no longer a contingent beneficiary and you probably need a new one, so having multiple redundancies is a good idea.

-It is true that there are provisions in Tennessee law to prevent an ex-spouse from obtaining all assets when one ex-spouse passes away, but that law does not apply to all estate documents.
-For example, you may have a trust set-up in case any minor grand-children were to inherit.Who is named as Trustee?If your child gets divorced, will his or her ex-spouse still be involved in your estate plan?
+There are indeed provisions in Tennessee law to prevent an ex-spouse from obtaining all assets when one ex-spouse passes away, but that law does not apply to all estate documents.
+For example, you may have a trust set up in case any minor grandchildren were to inherit assets from you.
+But what if your child gets divorced?
+Will his or her ex-spouse still be involved in your estate plan?
 The same is true in marriage.
 You want to be sure that the right people are involved in your estate plan.